haddocking/powerfit/README.md

     sudo easy_install pip

-Next, install NumPy, Cython and SciPy by typing
+Next, install NumPy and SciPy by typing

-    sudo pip install numpy cython scipy
+    sudo pip install numpy scipy

-Wait for the installation to finish (this might take awhile).
+Wait for the installation to finish.
 Follow the general instructions above to install **PowerFit**.

 Installing pyFFTW for faster CPU version can be done as follows using *brew*